ajeetraina/awesome-mcp-tools/README.md

-# Docker Desktop MCP Catalog and Toolkits
+# Docker MCP Toolkit Portal

-A curated list of Docker Desktop MCP (Model Context Protocol) Catalog and Toolkits
+A comprehensive web-based portal for exploring and navigating the Docker Model Context Protocol (MCP) servers and clients.

+## Overview

+This repository hosts a portal designed to catalog and organize the various MCP servers and clients available in the Docker ecosystem.
+The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs), functioning like a "USB-C port for AI applications" by connecting AI models to different data sources and tools.

 ## What is MCP?

-Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
-It's like a "USB-C port for AI applications" - providing a standardized way to connect AI models to different data sources and tools, allowing LLMs to:
+Model Context Protocol (MCP) allows LLMs to:

 - Access data from diverse sources (files, databases, APIs)
 - Use specialized tools to perform actions